Kemal-byte/Pomodoro/readme.md

 - Date is 1 day off on Fri day it pushes the data to Sat.[done]

 - SO far data write is finished.
 Now I need to retrive the data and visulize it.
+- Timer doesn't continue when swtich to other tabs.
+- When checking the graph or settings timer finished immediatelly.